Calorie Deficit vs Surplus: Which Is Right for Your Goal?

 Recommended Rates of Change

 Going too aggressive in either direction leads to problems.
 Crash diets cause muscle loss.
 Excessive surpluses cause unnecessary fat gain.
+Planning your meal prep in advance makes it much easier to hit your targets consistently.
 Here are the sustainable rates:

 For Fat Loss (Deficit)